 A Visit With Nicholas Lemann

-The Bob Minzesheimer Author Series welcomes acclaimed author Nicholas Lemann, who will be discussing his new book Transaction Man: The Rise of the Deal and the Decline of the American Dream, with moderator Robert T. Garrett, Austin bureau chief of the Dallas Morning News.
+The Bob Minzesheimer Author Series welcomed acclaimed author Nicholas Lemann on October 22, 2019, to discuss his new book Transaction Man: The Rise of the Deal and the Decline of the American Dream.
+Moderated by Robert T. Garrett, Austin bureau chief of the Dallas Morning News, the discussion was a timely and fascinating study of the American economy, following three American economic figures and a neighborhood who is impacted by the shifts in the economy.

 An Evening With Douglas Brinkley